zzhangjii/learning-library/workshops/microservices-MySQL/CloudNativeMySQL100.md

 This is the first of several labs that are part of the **Oracle Public Cloud DevOps and Cloud Native Microservices MySQL workshop.** This workshop will walk you through the Software Development Lifecycle (SDLC) for a Cloud Native project that will create and use several Microservices.

-Although you will login as a single user, you will take on 4 Personas during the workshop.
+Although you will login as a single user, you will take on 4 Personae during the workshop.
 The **Project Manager** Persona will create the projects, add tasks and features to be worked on, and assign tasks to developers.
 The Project Manager will then start the initial sprint.
 The **Java Developer** persona will develop a new twitter feed service that will allow for retrieval and filtering of twitter data.
 The **Full Stack Developer** persona will develop a new database microservice that allows access to the product catalog data.
 The **JavaScript Developer** persona will make enhancements to the Product Catalog UI that will display the twitter data related to a select catalog item.
 During this workshop, you will get exposure to Oracle Developer Cloud Service and Oracle Application Container Cloud Service.

 ***To log issues***, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.